marcoverl/HPCPadovaUserGuide/docs/source/appsoftware.rst

 * CVMFS
 * Environment modules

-In addition, software can be managed through Anaconda virtual environments created by the user in the user's home directory.
+In addition, software can be managed through Conda virtual environments created by the user in the user's home directory.

 Application software through CVMFS